What would you like to know more about?

 Using a different CMS?
 Let Support know your tips and specific steps you follow so we can share with the community!
 Or, let Support know where you're struggling and we'll see if we can help you work with your CMS vendor.

-Note: We have not been able to integrate Widgets with Wix, unfortunately.
-We're sorry for the inconvenience if you use the Wix CMS.
+Note: Unfortunately, we have not been able to integrate widgets with Google Sites.
+We're sorry for the inconvenience if you use this as your CMS.